Tasticoco/dai-smtp/README.md

 which is a mock server that allows you to observe the traffic of the emails that are sent to it.
 It also has a WEB interface that allows you to see the emails that are sent to it.

+### BCC

+The program uses BCC to send one email to multiple people (you can still see it in MailDev).
+If you want to send it but with CC instead you can edit by hand the `private final static boolean BCC` that is in the *SMTPConstructor* class.

 ### How to set it up

 You can use docker to start the server: